Trunk and Access Ports in a Network Switch | Trunk Port and VLAN

 Trunk Port in a switch:

 The trunk in telecom is a communication channel, that can carry different types of Signaling or frequencies over a single physical link.
 The same applies to the switch for a trunk port.
 Physically it is similar to any other port, but it is configured to carry messages from any VLAN.
 While configuring VLANs in a switch, the network administrator sets a port as a trunk port type.
-So that in the future, the network could be expended by adding more switches.
+So that in the future, the network could be expanded by adding more switches.

 When to use a trunk port?